Taming-the-BEAST/Prior-selection/README.md

 > If not, how can you see that and where do you think might the problem be?
 Can we address this problem in our analysis?
 >

 Notice the values of the substitution rate estimates.
-From literature, one can read that influenza has a substitution rate of about 10^(-3) substitutions per site per year {% cite jenkins2002 --file Prior-selection/master-refs %}.
+From literature, one can read that influenza has a substitution rate of about {% eqinline 10^{-3} %} substitutions per site per year {% cite jenkins2002 --file Prior-selection/master-refs %}.
 Our estimate of the clock rate is of the same order as this value, but has a very large credible interval.
-Notice also, that the credible interval of the tree height is very large [0.1305,2.7393].
+Notice also, that the credible interval of the tree height is very large.

 Another way to see that the homochronous sampling does not allow for the estimation of the clock rate is to observe a very strong negative correlation of the clock rate with the tree height.